Code-Institute-Submissions/jtuck15-milestone-project-2/README.md

 - **CSS** - This was used to style the website
 - **[Bootstrap](https://getbootstrap.com/docs/3.3/)** - This was used to get the layout up and running quickly and also use grids to help with the responsive design
 - **[JavaScript](https://www.javascript.com/)** - This was used to build the functionality of the game
-- **[JQuery](https://jquery.com/)** - This was also used to build the functionality of the game
+- **[JQuery](https://jquery.com/)** - This was also used to build the functionality of the game and contribute to the fade effect on the round counter.

 ## Testing

 I have tested this game vigorously and was unable to find any problems with it.
-I have
+All of the buttons work as they should.
+The reset button always resets the count back to 0.
+If you do not follow the pattern correctly you will always receive the error message to notify you that it is wrong.
+I have also tested completing the game by reaching 20 and this resets the game back to 0 after closing the alert.

 **Devices Used:**
 - Samsung Galaxy S8 – Android 8.0